mongodb/specifications/source/retryable-writes/retryable-writes.rst

 The driver does this to maintain consistency with the MongoDB server.
-Servers that support the RetryableWriteError label (MongoDB version 4.4 and newer) only the label to an error when the operation is a retryable write (when it has a txnNumber).
-For the driver to add the label even if the operation was not a retryable write would be inconsistent with the server and potentially confusing to developers.
+Servers that support the RetryableWriteError label (MongoDB version 4.4 and newer) only add the label to an error when the client has added a txnNumber to the command, which only happens when the retryWrites option is true on the client.
+For the driver to add the label even if retryWrites is not true would be inconsistent with the server and potentially confusing to developers.

 Changes
 =======